Skip to main content

 Resource Allocation utilizing ROI

 Profit, and especially Return on Sales (ROS), can be also used for Resource Allocation as they allow looking at the company performance from a somewhat unfamiliar side.
 Image 5 shows the contribution of product groups to the company profit: Sales of each group are presented on axis X and ROS on axis Y, hence the rectangle’s area is equal to the profit contribution of the product group.
 The sales growth marker at the top of each bar adds insight into dynamics, which helps to understand in what direction company profitability is moving.
-For example, in the presented case product groups with above-average profitability are declining, while growth is coming from the products with lower margin, which is leading to the deterioration of the total company’s profitability.
+For example, in the presented case product groups with above-average profitability are declining, while growth is coming from the products with lower margins, which is leading to the deterioration of the total company’s profitability.

 resource